 Reason #3: Nutritional Deficiencies During Green Smoothie-Only Diets

-You’d think that drinking three green smoothies per day would provide tons of nutrients, and you’d be right.
-BUT, they don’t provide ALL of your nutrients.
+BUT as a long-term solution, green smoothies cannot provide ALL of your nutrients.
 A green smoothie-only diet can actually lead to nutritional deficiencies over time.

 For example, there is no vitamin D or B12 in green smoothies.
 If all you are drinking are green smoothies (or you are vegan), then you need to supplement.
 Don’t let anybody tell you that sea vegetables, spriulina, yeast, gut bacteria, or dirty produce provide sufficient vitamin B12.
 It’s just not true.

 Fruits and vegetables also tend to be low in zinc, and most green smoothie recipes will naturally be low in this mineral.